-A. In addition to the limits as specified in Regulation 52(6) of SEBI (MF) Regulations or the Total Recurring Expenses (Total Expense Limit) as specified above, the following costs or expenses may be charged to the Scheme namelya).
+A. In addition to the limits as specified in Regulation 52(6) of SEBI (MF) Regulations 1996 or the Total Recurring Expenses (Total Expense Limit) as specified above, the following costs or expenses may be charged to the Scheme namely-

 Additional expenses for gross new inflows from specified cities

-Expenses not exceeding of 0.30 per cent of daily net assets, if the new inflows from such cities as specified by SEBI/AMFI from time to time are at least -

-- (i) 30 per cent of gross new inflows in the Scheme, or; - (ii) 15 per cent of the average assets under management (year to date) of the Scheme, whichever is higher.
+- a) expenses not exceeding of 0.30 per cent of daily net assets, if the new inflows from such cities as specified by SEBI/AMFI from time to time are at least - - i.
+30 per cent of gross new inflows in the Scheme, or: - ii.
+15 per cent of the average assets under management (year to date) of the Scheme, whichever is higher: